mazemi/REACH-add-in/README.md

 ![REACH Tab](https://github.com/mazemi/VBA/blob/main/addin.PNG)

 ---
-- VBA password: spru
-- The VBA password is only meant to prevent accidental changes by the end user.
+The VBA project is protected with the password **spru**, intended only to prevent accidental modifications by users — not for security.